Credit data from the Trading Operations Report

 For each Settlement Day and for each Trading Party, the difference between the Actual Indebtedness and the Credit Cover lodged is determined whenever the Calculated Indebtedness is less than the Credit Cover.
 In the event that the Calculated Indebtedness is greater than the Credit Cover and the Actual Indebtedness is greater than the Calculated Indebtedness then the difference between these two latter items is determined.

-On 1 February 2021, Elexon held £504m of Credit Cover.
-There were 20 BSC Parties that added collateral throughout the month totalling £41.7m and 33 BSC Parties withdrew collateral totalling £14.3m.
+On 1 April 2021, Elexon held just over £538m of Credit Cover.
+There were 43 BSC Parties that added collateral throughout the month totalling £11.5m and 14 BSC Parties withdrew collateral totalling £21.8m.
 The spike indebtedness error seen at the beginning of January was due to the significant increase in system prices.
 This resulted in increased overall indebtedness for a large number of parties.
 Elexon are investigating the drop in excess credit, which occurred on the 8 March 2021.